hayde0264/CS-Degree/Linux-Unix/Answers/whichCommandListsDirectories.md

-# What command lists directories?
+# Which command lists directories?

 **ls** - will list directories